MS-13: Presence

 According to the 2009 National Gang Threat Assessment, Mara Salvatrucha was "estimated to have 30,000 to 50,000 members and associate members worldwide, 8,000 to 10,000 of whom reside in the United States."
 Other estimates assessed the total membership at around 30,000 members internationally.
 Several thousand MS-13 gang members are believed to be in El Salvador's Terrorism Confinement Center.

 MS-13 is one of the largest Hispanic street gangs operating in the United States.
 The gang has cliques in approximately ten U.S. states, with activity in at least 42 states and the District of Columbia.
-Mara Salvatrucha has around 15 to 20 cliques active in Los Angeles, with the gang claiming parts of Westlake, Pico-Union, Koreatown, East Hollywood, North Hollywood, Panorama City and Van Nuys as its territory.
+Mara Salvatrucha has around 15 to 20 cliques active in Los Angeles, with the gang claiming parts of Westlake, MacArthur Park, Pico-Union, Koreatown, East Hollywood, North Hollywood, Panorama City and Van Nuys as its territory.
 In New York, MS-13 is based primarily in the Woodhaven, Jamaica, Flushing and Rockaway areas of Queens, as well as on Long Island, according to one 2008 report.
 The Federal Bureau of Investigation (FBI) reported in 2008 that the highest threat from Mara Salvatrucha was in the Western and Northeastern U.S., coinciding with elevated Salvadoran immigrant populations in those areas.
 MS-13 activity in the Southeast was increasing at the time due to an influx of gang members.
 In early 2018, the district attorney for Nassau County, New York, stated that an investigation had "uncovered a structured network of MS-13 operations in New Jersey, Maryland, Virginia, Texas, from within a Mississippi prison cell, and in countries around the globe including Mexico, Colombia, Korea, France, Australia, Peru, Egypt, Ecuador and Cuba."